onmyway133/EasyAnchor/README.md

 ```

 ## Inference
 You know what you mostly want to do.
-So does **Anchors** 🎉.
+So does **EasyAnchor** 🎉.
 It does its best to infer so don't have to write "obvious" code

 #### Most of the time, you want to constraint to the `superview`